SAP/olingo-jpa-processor-v4/README.md

 2. Processing Get requests by converting them into Criteria Builder queries.
 3. Supporting entity manipulations.

-More details can be found in the [Tutorials](/jpa-tutorial/Tutorials/Introduction/Introduction.md).
+To get started make use of the [Quicks Start](/jpa-tutorial/QuickStart/QuickStart.md) tutorial.

+The tutorials from the previous major version is still available under: [Tutorials](/jpa-tutorial/Tutorials/Introduction/Introduction.md).

-# Requirements
+## Requirements

-The JPA Processor requires,minimum Java version [1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+The JPA Processor requires, minimum Java version [1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The current version comes with [Olingo 4.8.0](https://github.com/apache/olingo-odata4).
-If you want to be updated about Olingo changes subscribe to Olingos [user mailing list](user-subscribe@olingo.apache.org).
+If you want to be updated about Olingo changes subscribe to Olingo's [user mailing list](user-subscribe@olingo.apache.org).

 Even so no JPA implementation is preferred, as long as it supports [JSR-338 Java Persistence 2.2](https://jcp.org/en/jsr/detail?id=338), it has to be stated that all test have been performed with [Eclipselink 2.7.9](http://www.eclipse.org/eclipselink/).
 If you have any problem e.g. with [Hibernate](http://hibernate.org) or [OpenJPA](https://openjpa.apache.org/), create an [issue](https://github.com/SAP/olingo-jpa-processor-v4/issues), but there is no guaranty that it can be solved, as e.g. Hibernate implements some JPA interfaces "differently" than EclipseLink.

-# Download and Installation
+## Download and Installation

 The JPA Processor is a collection of [Maven](https://maven.apache.org) projects.
 To use it you need to clone the repository, import the projects and declare a dependency to either the metadata generation only: